Kingsbu/feather/README.md

-# Feather--一个快速开发的web服务器框架

-##Feather - a fast-developing web server framework
+# Feather - a fast-developing web server framework

 Feather is a modern c++ web framework for rapid development.
 Feather's goal is to allow users to develop a web site with minimal effort and cost.